 The 1968 2-door Chevelle has a wheelbase of 112″, is 197.1″ long and 75.7″ wide.

 Chevrolet produced 62,785 Chevelle SS396 cars for the 1968 model year at a base price of $2,899 for the coupe with the convertible starting at $3,102.
-Due to Chevrolet records not breaking down specific models, it is unclear from the production figures is exactly how many SS396 coupes and convertibles were produced.
+Due to Chevrolet records not breaking down specific models, it is unclear from the production figures is exactly how many individual SS396 coupes and convertibles were produced.

 This ’68 Chevy Chevelle SS396 is currently for sale on eBay. (follow the link for even more photos)